-\$10M in PF for Small System Lead Remediation
+\$10M in PF for Small System Lead Abatement

-The DEP will set-aside \$10M of the approximately \$110M to fund the installation of corrosion control treatment or lead service line replacement at water systems with a population $\leq$ 1,000 in priority ranked order.
+The DEP will set-aside \$10M of the approximately \$110M to fund the installation of corrosion control treatment or lead service line replacement at water systems with a population $\leq 1,000$ in priority ranked order.
 This includes small community water systems, such as mobile home parks, as well as eligible noncommunity water systems that may include schools and religious institutions.
 The challenges facing these systems differ from their larger counterparts.
-In many cases, these systems contain no lead service lines and must rely on the installation of corrosion control treatment to reduce lead in their drinking water from internal (premise) plumbing.
-Project applicants are capped at \$1 million in principal forgiveness per water system (PWSID)/per year (\$1.1M in total project costs).
+In many cases, these systems contain no lead service lines and must rely on the installation of corrosion control treatment for lead abatement.
+Project applicants are capped at \$1 million in principal forgiveness per water system (PWSID)/per year.
 Loans will be offered as 90% principal forgiveness and 10% funding from the I-Bank at Market Rate.
 If any of the \$10M is remaining as of April 1, 2021 it will be made available as PF under the terms of the LSL replacement category.